No. Hub is designed for indoor installation.

 The server will notify you of any connection failure with a push-notification.
 If you’ve activated SMS alerts, the Hub will send an SMS alert.
 Also, in the Ajax application, the icon of your hub will become gray.

-GSM and Ethernet (main channel).
+GSM as back-up communication channel and Ethernet (Wi-Fi for Hub Plus) as main channel.
 If one channel is temporarily unavailable, the system automatically switches to the other.

 You will receive a push-notification.
 If you’ve activated SMS alerts, you will receive an SMS alert.